Details

 Read more

-information on artist and/or manufacturer:
+information about the artist and/or manufacturer:

 he died in turin in 1982.
-This piece has an attribution mark,

 i am sure that it is completely authentic and take full responsibility for any authenticity